 How does the matrix work?

-The GVM measures the harm 'gang nominals’ (people who are named on the matrix) pose by scoring them for any violence and weapons offences and any police intelligence relating to them having access to weapons and being involved in violence.
-This enables us to identify the most violent gang members.
+The GVM measures the harm 'gang nominals’ (people who are named on the matrix) pose by scoring them based on evidence of them committing violence and weapons offences, any police intelligence relating to them having access to weapons, or them being involved in, or at risk from, gang violence.

 The GVM also identifies gang members who have been repeat victims of violence and need support to safeguard them from being further victims and to divert them away from gangs.